Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - We don't rise to the level of our expectations, we fall to the level of our training.
 - The best exercise for gaining strength is not missing workouts. - **James Clear**
 - Not everyone who works hard is rewarded, however all those who succeed have worked hard! - **Hajime no Ippo**
+- Too many people mistake speed for productivity.
+Sometimes, it’s more productive to slow things down. - **Peter Cawdron, Wherever Seeds May Fall**
+- Such success cannot be explained away by a better genetic hand; instead, they [alternate versions of you] played your cards better. - **David Eagleman, Sum**

 ## Relationships